The case for range: Why 'polymathic' people are so valuable

 At the 2 SD level, it takes time to build multiple mastery disciplines.
 This time actually improves the independence challenge because time acts as an independence buffer.
 In effect, opportunities to utilize mastery occur and change faster than the individual's ability to gain mastery.
 As such, it is hard for learner momentum or inertia to occur because their unique set of skills is very hard to replicate across individuals (the blue balls) in the short term.
 This is truly an example of Seneca’s aphorism “Luck is where preparation and opportunity meet.”
 In this case, preparation must come first to achieve luck.

 [v] For example, Ben Franklin's inventions were very useful in the day.
 Examples include:

 Franklin's polymathic subject knowledge was necessary.
 His subject-matter mastery included: Physics, metallurgy, anatomy, medicine, music, chemistry, mathematics, and others.

-[v] To define a "Polymath" v.
-"Polymathic people" - a "Polymath" is one that reaches deep mastery-level in multiple subjects.
+[vi] To define a "Polymath" v.
+"Polymathic people" - a "Polymath" is one that reaches a deep mastery level in multiple subjects.
+They ski way out onto the flat part of multiple discipline curves.
 John Von Neuman is a great example.
 He reached Nobel-level mastery in a range of disciplines, including mathematics, physics, economics, and computing.
 "Polymathic people" are those that have a range of discipline interests, but generally do not reach the deepest level of mastery for those disciplines.
 As suggested in this article, these are the 95 percenters.
 Polymathic people are often perceived as being intensely curious about a broad range of interests.

 Ken Jennings, the all-time winningest Jeopardy player and famous “polymathic person” said: